 Aetolia provides examples of:

 - An Adventurer Is You

-- Attack of the 50-Foot Whatever: The Almighty Kerrithrim, who is two miles tall.
+- Attack of the 50-Foot Whatever: The Almighty Kerrithrim, who was two miles tall.

 - Big Screwed-Up Family: Vampires in general, due to the siring bloodlines.